A lifetime of sightings? Anywhere in the world? Yes.

 - Scythebill is free (and will remain so).

 - Scythebill is easy-to-use.
-It takes a few minutes to get started, and just seconds to import a lifetime's eBird sightings.
+It takes a few minutes to get started, and just seconds to import a lifetime's sightings.

 - Scythebill is powerful - loads of features, like instantly flipping between the Clements and IOC checklists